falcosecurity/falco-website/content/en/blog/gitops-your-falco-rules/index.md

 - Retrieve content of the rules repository - the file we want to distribute as an OCI artifact.
 - Upload the OCI artifact to the container registry.

 You might be wondering whether we forgot any step.
 We surely did, intentionally.
 Just some little tasks that’ll help us set up the workflow properly.
-What we didn’t miss is a the step to convert the ruleset file into an OCI artifact.
+What we haven’t missed is the step to convert the ruleset file into an OCI artifact.
 That’s `falcoctl` job.

 Now, let’s create an outline for the workflow.

 {{% pageinfo color="info" %}}

-Feel free to jump to the [resulting workflow file](#Final-Workflow-file).
+Feel free to jump to the [resulting workflow file](#final-workflow-file).
 You can always come back here to see through the process of creating it.

 {{% /pageinfo %}}